 Modern mainstream programming languages like Java and C# support multithreading as an essential feature of the language.
 In these languages multiple threads can access shared objects.
 Moreover, synchronization mechanisms exist for controlling access to shared objects by threads.
-If every access to a shared object by any thread requires prior acquisition of a common lock, then the program is guaranteed to be "properly synchronized".
-On the other hand, if there are two accesses to a shared object/variable v by two different threads, at least one of them is a write, and they are not ordered by synchronization - the program is then said to contain a data race, that is, the program is improperly synchronized.
-Improperly synchronized programs are common for more than one reason - (a) programmers may want to avoid synchronization overheads for low-level program fragments which are executed frequently, (b) programmers may forget to add certain synchronization operations in the program, or (c) programmers forget to maintain a common lock guarding accesses to some shared variable v since there are often many lock variables in a real-life program.
+If every access to a shared object by any thread is preceded by acquisition of a common lock, then the program is guaranteed to be "properly synchronized".
+The synchronization ensures that the writes to a shared object are visible to all threads in the same order - thereby ruling out unpredictable behaviors.
+On the other hand, if there is (a) read of a shared object/variable v by at least one thread, (b) write of v by at least one thread and (c) the read/write of v are not ordered by synchronization - the program is then said to contain a data race, that is the program is not properly synchronized.
+Multi-threaded programs with data races are common for more than one reason - (a) programmers may want to avoid synchronization overheads for low-level program fragments which are executed frequently,